yconst/YCML/README.md

 #YCML

-YCML is a framework for Machine Learning in Objective-C (and soon Swift!).
+YCML is a Machine Learning framework in Objective-C (and soon Swift!).
 Currently, it only implements the basic Extreme Learning Machines (ELM) algorithm.

 ELMs are Feed-Forward Networks with a single hidden layer.
 Their hidden layer weights